n0nuser/n0nuser.github.io/content/posts/apache/index.md

 ## Modules

-To enable a module we can use `a2enmod` which stands for "Apache2 Enable Module".
+To enable a module, we can use `a2enmod`, which stands for “Apache2 Enable Module”.

-There a lot of modules (when I did this there was 140):
+There are a lot of modules (when I did this, there were 140).

 {{< img "modules.png" "List of modules" "border" >}}

-But more can be installed from the apt manager; you can search all of the installable Apache2's modules with:
+But more can be installed from the apt manager; you can search all of the installable Apache2’s modules with:

 ```bash
 apt search libapache2-mod-*